xelatihy/yocto-gl/doc/yocto_obj.md

 ## History

+- v 0.22: change variable names for compilation on gcc
 - v 0.21: bug fixes
 - v 0.20: use yocto_math in the interface and remove inline compilation
 - v 0.19: add missing bounding box computation and missing data functions